-All referrals come directly from the YWCA Family Center or the YMCA Van Buren Family Shelter.
-Shelters refer prospective families to CSB for the Dynamic Prioritization Pool.
+All referrals come directly from the YWCA Family Center or the YMCA Van Buren Family Shelter, or from Outreach for survivors of domestic violence, dating violence, sexual assault, or stalking.
+Shelters and Outreach refer prospective families to CSB for the Dynamic Prioritization Pool.

 Shelter providers screen new shelter residents as soon as possible using the standardized Housing Assistance Screening Tool (HAST) and referral processes for RRH and permanent supportive housing available through USHS.
 The HAST provides coordinated, system-wide access to rapid re-housing and/or permanent supportive housing (via USHS).
 The HAST identifies the client's prior system use, characteristics, housing-related barriers and re-housing assistance needs in order to connect them to best available re-housing assistance for which they are eligible.
+Outreach programs can refer people who are experiencing unsheltered homelessness and are survivors of domestic violence, dating violence, sexual assault, or stalking to the specialized DV RRH program by submitting a HAST to CSB for inclusion in the Dynamic Prioritization Pool.
+In such cases, Outreach programs will collaborate with the DV RRH program to maintain contact with the unsheltered client and connect them to their RRH case manager.